Khizar2004/Portfolio/README.md

 ---

 <p align="center">
-  Built with ❤️ by Khizar Aamir
+  Built with ❤️ by Khizar
 </p>